All Episodes

 Well, I didn't commit it to memory.

-So I I didn't, I need to I will not forget it now.
+So I will not forget it now.

 Memories pizza.

-Now, according to the original news story by ABC Eyeball 57 Alisa Marino, quote, the O'Connor family said that if a gay couple or a couple belonging to another religion came into the restaurant to eat, they would never deny them service.
+Now, according to the original news story by ABC Eyeball 57 Elisa Marino, quote, the O'Connor family said that if a gay couple or a couple belonging to another religion came into the restaurant to eat, they would never deny them service.

 But that's not what got reported.

-The avalanche of headlines claiming that memories pizzeria denies service to same-sex couple.
+The avalanche of headlines claiming that Memories Pizzeria denies service to same-sex couple.

 They never have.